Skip to main content

 • “Fourth, because of the gameplay flaws, I wouldn't recommend this as a game.”

-The music in the game is widely praised for its calming and relaxing qualities, enhancing the overall gameplay experience.
-Players appreciate the soothing soundtrack that complements the art and quests, although some have noted issues with the audio that need addressing.
-Overall, the music contributes positively to the game's atmosphere, making it enjoyable to play.
+The music in the game is widely praised for its calming and relaxing qualities, enhancing the overall experience while players engage in activities like painting and completing quests.
+Many users appreciate the stunning soundtrack, which complements the game's aesthetic, although some have noted issues with the audio that the developers need to address.
+Overall, the music contributes significantly to the game's enjoyable atmosphere.

 • “I really enjoy this game; I like the music while you play.
 It's just such a calming game to play.”